 Spinal decompression therapy is a practice that utilizes spinal decompression tables to relieve pain by creating a scenario in which painful disc tissue is able to move back into place and heal, alleviating the pain this condition causes.

 Spinal decompression therapy aims to help patients who suffer from debilitating pain due to bulging, degenerating, or herniated discs.
 The therapy itself works to stretch the spine, using a decompression table or other device, in order to create negative pressure and space for the disc fluid to move back into place.
-The ultimate goal of spinal decompression is to relieve the patient’s chronic back and/or leg pain.
+The ultimate goal of spinal decompression is to relieve the patient’s chronic back, arm, neck, and/or leg pain.

 Spinal decompression therapy is also referred to as non-surgical decompression therapy since it is often used as a safe, affordable, and extremely effective alternative to spinal surgery.
 The most common spinal decompression surgeries are laminectomy and